RELATIONSHIP OR RELIGION (Part 2)

 It is therefore impossible for anyone to know God intimately unless through Jesus Christ.

-Therefore, knowing God or walking in the light of God begins with acknowledging, believing and receiving Jesus Christ as your Lord and Saviour.
+Therefore, knowing God or walking in the light of God begins with acknowledging, believing, receiving and confessing Jesus Christ as your Lord and Saviour.
 It is following Jesus that guarantees having and walking perpetually in the light of God.

 All those who have believed in the Lord Jesus have received the gift of eternal life, thereby having an intimate, loving and eternal relationship with God (John 3:36, 1 John 5:12).